MarkPKCollier/CS4400-assignment-3/README.md

 ### Caching

+As per the AFS specification, clients cache files locally.
+On each client side open operation, a fetch call is made to the file server.
+The results of this call are stored to disk locally.

-Parts of files are cached in memory on the client side.
+Additionally I implement in memory file caching on the client side.

 ### Transactions